Child Custody & SupportFamily LawWhen Child Endangerment Occurs Can You Get Custody?

 Under the Texas Family Code, the suit begins with the party filing a petition to the court.

-Who Can File a SAPCR?
+Who Can File a SAPCR in Texas?

 Fourteen different categories of people have the legal right to file a SAPCR, and they include: